DimaSamoz/mezzo/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+Note that this project is different from [Mezzo](http://protz.github.io/mezzo/), a research language for effectful concurrent programming.

 ## Acknowledgments